Biosecurity Queensland – African swine fever prevention and preparedness project

 - ASF surveillance and sampling

-- delivery of workshops to a broad range of stakeholders to enhance stakeholder networks.
+- delivery of workshops to a broad range of stakeholders to enhance stakeholder networks and their ability to support EAD preparedness.

 The project delivered a range of online response-ready tools and included virtual and face-to-face exercises to enhance government and industry response preparedness.